Codecademy/docs/content/python/concepts/strings/terms/isascii/isascii.md

 CatalogContent:
   - 'learn-python-3'
   - 'paths/computer-science'
-  - 'paths/data-science'
 ---

-The `.isascii()` string method checks whether all characters in a string are ASCII characters.
+The **`.isascii()`** string method checks whether all characters in a string are ASCII characters.
 It returns `True` if all characters in the string are within the ASCII character set, and `False` otherwise.

 ## Syntax